ChenYJ1016/wizmart-admin-webservice/README.md

-# ICT4001 Capstone - wizMart E-Commerce
+# ICT4001 Capstone - wizShop E-Commerce
 This is a E-Commerce project as part of my final year Capstone project in SIT.